Help with your course fees

 Under 19 year old students from households that live more than a mile away from their chosen centre of study may be eligible for a travel pass.
 Students studying on courses that require essential equipment/kit will also be able to apply for assistance.
 Funds are distributed on a first come first served basis therefore we advise that early applications are made.

-Applications for financial assistance are subject to a means test, forms are available from Student Services on the front main reception desk, or by telephoning 0191 427 3900.
+Applications for financial assistance are subject to a means test, forms are available below or from Student Services on the front main reception desk, or by telephoning 0191 427 3900.

 The government have extended the Free Meals Offer to include students studying in further education colleges.
 If you received this entitlement whilst at secondary school you will be required to fill in an application form and be subject to a means test.
 Please contact Student Services for more information.